Black-necked grebe: Breeding

 The black-necked grebe is socially monogamous.
-Conspecific or intraspecific brood parasitism, where the female lays eggs in the nest of others of their own species is common with nearly 40% of nests being parasitized on average.
+Conspecific or intraspecific brood parasitism (dump nesting), where the female lays eggs in the nest of others of their own species is common with on average nearly 40% of nests being subjected to dump-nesting.
 In terms of territory, this grebe will defend only its nest site.

-This grebe lays a clutch, and sometimes two clutches, of three to four chalky greenish or bluish eggs.
-Nests that have been parasitized, however, will have two more eggs on average, even though the number the host lays is about the same no matter if it has been parasitized or not.
+This grebe lays a clutch, sometimes two, of three to four chalky greenish or bluish eggs.
+Nests that have been subjected to dump-nesting will have two more eggs on average, even though the number the host lays is about the same no matter if it has been subjected to dump-nesting or not.
 The eggs, although initially immaculate, do get stained by plant matter that the nest is built out of.
 The eggs measure 45 by 30 mm on average and are incubated by both parents for about 21 days.
-The laying date of the eggs is somewhat synchronized, with birds in small colonies having the laying dates spread out by just a few days, compared to large colonies, where the laying date is spread out over more than 10 days.
+The laying date of the eggs is somewhat synchronised, with birds in small colonies having the laying dates spread out by just a few days, compared to large colonies, where the laying date is spread out over more than 10 days.

 After the chicks hatch, the birds will desert their nest.
 Even though the young can swim and dive during this time, they rarely do, instead staying on the parents' backs for four days after hatching.
 This behaviour is present in all grebes, and is likely to have evolved because it reduces travel costs, specifically those back to the nest to brood the chicks and give them food.
 After about 10 days, the parents split the chicks up, with each parent taking care of about half of the brood.
 After this split, the chicks are independent in about 10 days, and fledge in about three weeks.

 When disturbed while incubating, this bird usually (just under 50% of the time) partly covers its eggs with nest material when the disruption is not sudden, but a bird with an incomplete clutch usually does not attempt to cover the eggs.
 When the disruption is sudden, on the other hand, the black-necked grebe usually (just under 50% of the time) does not cover its eggs.
 In comparison, other species of grebes cover up their eggs when leaving the nest.
 Predation is usually not the primary cause of egg loss, with most nesting failures occurring after the chicks have hatched.
 A major cause of this is the chilling of the young.